trafficinc/blip/README.md

 2.)
 Go into the helper.php file and update the SITEURL with your site url including the "blog" folder, so http/\/www/\/.yoursite.com/blog/ .<br />
 3.)
 Add Blog posts to the "posts" folder as .txt files, see examples.<br />
 4.)
 Thats it<br /><br />

+Customization: to "template" the blog to make it look like the website, just take your current site, view source, copy and paste it into the HTML templates in src/Views/Layout.php (parent template) & src/Views/Blog/Listing.php (main blog page) and Post.php (blog post page) and use the functions that are already there, no special templating kowledge.<br />

 Code is easily editable to create more features or change things.<br />